stephTchembeu/Blood-campain-INDABAX-CHALLLENGE/READMe.md

 ## Making Predictions on the Web App

-1. **Donor Status Prediction**: Go to the "Donor Status Prediction" tab to make prediction on the Web App.
+1. **Donor Status Prediction**: Go to the "Eligibity prediction" tab to make prediction on the Web App.

 2. In the Input Data form, enter your data in a JSON format following the format below, you can just copy and paste it, and change the value of features.